-I have worked as a headhunter and seen the board appointment process up close for over a decade.
+I have worked as a headhunter and seen the board appointment process up close for almost 10 years.
 In my experience, in addition to working your personal connections, there are three ways in which individuals are appointed to a board.
 They are: